mlcommons/inference/tools/submission/README.md

 ### Inputs
 Takes as input the path of the directory to run the checks on.
 ### Summary
-Checks that a directory containing one or several submission is able to be uploaded to github.
+Checks that a directory containing one or several submissions is able to be uploaded to github.
 This script can be used by running the following command:
 ```
 ./repository_checks.sh <path-to-folder>
 ```
 ### Outputs
-Logs in console the errors that could cause problem uploading the submission to github.
+Logs in the console the errors that could cause problems uploading the submission to github.

 ## `submission_checker.py`
 ### Inputs
-**input**: Path to directory containing one or several submissions.<br>
+**input**: Path to the directory containing one or several submissions.<br>
 **version**: Checker version.
 E.g v1.1, v2.0, v2.1, v3.0, v3.1. <br>
 **submitter**: Filter submitters and only run the checks for some specific submitter. <br>
 **csv**: Output path where the csv with the results will be stored.
 E.g `results/summary.csv`. <br>